 CMES came into being on July 1, 2019, and will begin its activities in earnest this semester.
 As you will see from the new website, the change from Program to Center has led to some rearrangement that makes room for current and future expansion.
 Since the transition is ongoing, your feedback is sure to help us become better at representing the many constituencies that intersect in the space of CMES.

 A rich array of events are scheduled for the semester.
 We host two major conferences: “Death and Afterlives in the Middle East” on September 27, and an Islam and the Humanities two-day conference, this year titled “The Primacy of Form,” on October 25-26.
 Attending to matters in the news, we present “New Voices from Sudan” with guest speakers Khalid Medani and Nada Mustafa Ali, and on October 22, a lecture by Adeeb Khalid on the historical and contemporary situation of the Uyghur Turkic minority in Xinjiang, China.
-In addition, we host separate lectures on the art world by Alia Al-Senussi ’03 A.M. ’04, and by Clare Davis, Assistant Curator at the Metropolitan Museum.
-Three events highlight new books in the field: Gender, Governance and Islam by Deniz Kandiyoti, Kathryn Spellman Poots and Nadje Al-Ali; The Palestinian Idea: Film, Media, and the Radical Imagination by Greg Burris; and Love, War and Other Longings by Vazira Zamindar.
-Together with a visit by its director, Waad al-Kateab, the award-winning film “For Sama” will screen on November 11.
+In addition, we host separate lectures on the art world by Alia Al-Senussi ’03 A.M. ’04, and by Clare Davies, Assistant Curator at the Metropolitan Museum of Art.
+Two events highlight new books in the field: Gender, Governance and Islam by Deniz Kandiyoti, Kathryn Spellman Poots and Nadje Al-Ali and The Palestinian Idea: Film, Media, and the Radical Imagination by Greg Burris.
 The semester will culminate in a concert by students from Berklee College of Music at the Agora, Stephen Robert ’62 Hall.

 Please have a look at the usual long list of Middle East Studies related courses available this semester.
 The offerings are especially rich this year as Professors Doumani, Drumsta, and Mitter are back on campus after sabbatical leaves.
 Our thriving undergraduate concentration is in the hands of Director of Undergraduate Studies Alex Winder, who last year helped to simplify and rationalize the requirements.
 We will continue engaging graduate students across the disciplines in the Center’s work through programming aimed at intellectual and professional concerns pertaining to our vibrant community of scholars-in-training.